MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 1. Notice the response of **(Blank)**.

-	*You may recall you added the **Sales YTD** measure in the **Create Advanced DAX Calculations in Power BI Desktop, Part 2** lab.
+	*You may recall you added the **Sales YTD** measure in the **Create Advanced DAX Calculations in Power BI Desktop** lab.
 This measure is a Time Intelligence expression and it so requires a filter on the **Date** table to produce a result.*

     ![Picture 14](Linked_image_Files/09-create-power-bi-dashboard_image25.png)